foonull/HaloMD/README.md

 HaloMD may require a recent version of Xcode to build, and OS X 10.7 or later to run.

+The master server requires Cargo to build, which is packaged with the Rust compiler.
+The Rust compiler can be downloaded from the [Rust website](http://www.rust-lang.org).

 Visit the [HaloMD website](http://www.halomd.net) for more info.